Ben Neill: Career

-Neill invented the Mutantrumpet, a trumpet equipped with extra bells and valves as well as electrical modifications that allow him to control computer variables with his playing.
+In 1980 Neill formed a new wave rock band with drummer Don Yallech, and became an active participant in the Northeast Ohio punk/new wave scene, frequently performing at The Bank in Akron, JB's in Kent, and the Cedars in Youngstown.
+Neill began writing his own music and developed the prototype for his signature invention, the Mutantrumpet, in this context.
+The Mutantrumpet is a modified acoustic trumpet with extra bells and valves as well as electronic modifications that allow him to control digital audio and video with his playing.
 The first Mutantrumpet (1981) had three bells, six valves, a trombone slide and an analog processing system custom built by synthesizer inventor Robert Moog.
-In 1985 he first travelled to Amsterdam's Steim Studios to develop a new, MIDI-capable Mutantrumpet; the upgrade resulted in the advances in the number of switches, knobs, and pressure-sensitive pads allowing the player to trigger and modify a variety of sounds and sequences, as well as lights and projections.
+In 1985 he first travelled to Amsterdam's STEIM Studios to develop a new, MIDI-capable Mutantrumpet; the upgrade resulted in the advances in the number of switches, knobs, and pressure-sensitive pads allowing the player to trigger and modify a variety of sounds and sequences, as well as lights and projections.
 David Behrman also designed a computer program to facilitate Neill's live performances.
 In 2008, Neill completed a new version of his instrument during another residency at STEIM.
 In 2014, he returned to Amsterdam to design V4, which made its debut in 2019.

 In 1984, Neill completed Orbs, his first significant composition for Mutantrumpet, percussion, and audiovisual projections; other early pieces include 1985's Mainspring, 1987's Money Talk, and 1988's Abblasen House, composed for an ensemble of brass, electric guitar, and percussion.
 ITSOFOMO (In the Shadow of Forward Motion) is a major multimedia work created in collaboration with visual artist David Wojnarowicz in 1989.

-Neill was the Music Curator of the N.Y.C. performance space The Kitchen from 1992–99, a position which served to spark his interest into the burgeoning electronic music scene.
-Neill then began increasingly incorporating electronic influences into his work.

 Neill's music has been recorded on the Universal/Verve, Astralwerks, Thirsty Ear, Six Degrees, Ramseur, New Tone and Ear-Rational labels.
 In 1996, he contributed to the AIDS benefit album Offbeat: A Red Hot Soundtrip, produced by the Red Hot Organization.
 In 1999, he was included in the Wired magazine compilation Music Futurists.
 He has collaborated with DJ Spooky, David Wojnarowicz, Page Hamilton, Mimi Goese and Nicolas Collins, and performed on albums by David Behrman, John Cale and Rhys Chatham.

+Neill collaborated with visual artist Bill Jones to create Palladio, an interactive movie based on Jonathan Dee’s 2002 novel of the same name.
+Palladio premiered in 2005 at the New Territories Festival in Glasgow, Scotland, and at the Leonard Nimoy Thalia at Symphony Space in New York City.
 In 2010, his music theater work Persephone, a collaboration with Mimi Goese, Warren Leight and Ridge Theater featuring Julia Stiles, was presented at the Brooklyn Academy of Music's Next Wave Festival.
 The music from the production was released as a CD as Songs for Persephone on Ramseur Records in 2011.